joshgarlandreese/WordPressRedTeam/README.md

 ![TODO:](https://github.com/joshgarlandreese/WordPressRedTeam_BlueTeam/blob/master/VM2%20Flag%203.png)

 - flag4.txt: UNABLE TO LOCATE

+# Blue Team: Summary of Operations

+Below we will outline the following:
+- Description of Targets
+- Monitoring the Targets
+- Patterns of Traffic and Behavior
+- Suggestions for Going Further

+Network Topology
+TODO: Fill out the information below.

+The following machines were identified on the network:

+[Name of VM 1]
+Operating System:
+Purpose:
+IP Address:

+[Name of VM 2]
+Operating System:
+Purpose:
+IP Address:
+Etc.

+Including a Gliffy or draw.io diagram is optional but highly encouraged.

+Description of Targets
+Fill in the following:

+Two VMs on the network were vulnerable to attack: Target 1 192.168.1.110 and Target 2 192.168.1.115

+Each VM functions as an Apache web server and has SSH enabled, so ports 80 and 22 are possible ports of entry for attackers.

+Monitoring the Targets
+This scan identifies the services below as potential points of entry:

+Target 1
+List of
+Potentially vulnerable
+Services

+Target 2
+List of
+Potentially vulnerable
+Services

+Traffic to these services should be carefully monitored.
+To this end, we have implemented the alerts below: (Note: Add at least three alerts.
+You can add more if time allows.)

+Name of Alert 1

+[Name of Alert 1] is implemented as follows:

+Metric: TODO
+Threshold: TODO
+Vulnerability Mitigated: TODO
+Reliability: TODO: Does this alert generate lots of false positives/false negatives?
+Rate as low, medium, or high reliability.

+[INSERT: An image of the alert being fired.]

+Name of Alert 2

+[Name of Alert 2] is implemented as follows:

+Metric: TODO
+Threshold: TODO
+Vulnerability Mitigated: TODO
+Reliability: TODO: Does this alert generate lots of false positives/false negatives?
+Rate as low, medium, or high reliability.

+[INSERT: An image of the alert being fired.]

+Name of Alert 3

+[Name of Alert 3] is implemented as follows:

+Metric: TODO
+Threshold: TODO
+Vulnerability Mitigated: TODO
+Reliability: TODO: Does this alert generate lots of false positives/false negatives?
+Rate as low, medium, or high reliability.

+[INSERT: An image of the alert being fired.]

+Note: If time allows, add more alerts.

+Suggestions for Going Further

+Suggest a patch for each vulnerability identified by the alerts above.
+Remember: alerts only detect malicious behavior.
+They do not prevent it.
+It is not necessary to explain how to implement each patch.

+The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats.
+In addition to watching for occurrences of such threats, the network should be hardened against them.
+The Blue Team suggests that IT implement the fixes below to protect the network:

+Vulnerability 1
+Patch: [For example: install special-security-package with apt-get] Why It Works:  [For example: special-security-package scans the system for viruses every day]

+Vulnerability 2
+Patch:
+Why It Works:

+Vulnerability 3
+Patch:
+Why It Works:

 Overall this was a great CTF challenge.
 As a noob, I enjoyed hunting through and trying various exploits and search options to hunt down the flags and review the incident response side as well.
 I will continue various challenges to continue to improve my skills.